msteele11101/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+-What is the purpose of using sessions?

+    Remember the user login and keep auth credential valid for a limited amount of time.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+What does bcrypt do to help us store passwords in a secure manner.

+    Hashes and covers the real passwords.

-- [ ] What does bcrypt do to slow down attackers?
+What does bcrypt do to slow down attackers?

+    It hashes the passwords many rounds.

-- [ ] What are the three parts of the JSON Web Token?
+What are the three parts of the JSON Web Token?

+    * Header: type of token like JWT.
+    * Payload: user data.
+    * Signature: take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.